larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 Old wives tales will claim the Glimmerling people are the result of Humans having intermingled with the Fae of ancient legend.
 Just as those stories contain many different descriptions, so too are the Glimmerlings wildly diverse in appearance and temperament.

 Most people view the Glimmerlings with no difference to how they view the fairies of folktales, which is to say, there is very little open trust granted and more than a little suspicion.
-This is of course aided by the tendency of many Glimmerlings to be merciless, mischievous tricksters – though in their opinion, they are simply having some fun and don’t all people like fun?
+This is of course aided by the tendency of many Glimmerlings to be merciless, mischievous tricksters – though in their opinion, they are simply having some fun and don't all people like fun?

 **Racial Abilities**:

 *Remembrance*: Being connected to the realm of dreams, Glimmerlings are able to delve into the memories of another person.
 Once per rest, a Glimmerling may concentrate and establish a connection to a consenting character and aid them in recovering memories for as long as the other chooses to keep the contact.
 This is a purely roleplayed ability and may not be used to determine truth.
 If attempting to use this ability to recall specific plot information, seek a plot member beforehand, so they can be on hand to describe what you witness.

 *Trickster*: Glimmerlings as a race, are very cunning and crafty and delight in causing the occasional confusion and chaos.
-Once per day, a Glimmerling may recall to a pre-designated location ala the same rules as Rune of Recall and call, “Activate Recall, 1 I recall, 2 I recall, 3 I recall.”
+Once per day, a Glimmerling may recall to a pre-designated location ala the same rules as Rune of Recall and call, "Activate Recall, 1 I recall, 2 I recall, 3 I recall."
 They must drop any items acquired prior to vanishing.

 **Makeup Suggestions and Guidelines**: Physical representations of any unique characteristics should be done.